 Question 2: May I pay my taxes online?

 Answer: Yes.
-Click on the “View/Pay Tax Bills Online” link on the left side of the home page.
-This will take you to a third party site where you can view, print paid receipts and pay taxes via credit card.
+Go to www.stanlytax.com.
+This will take you to a third party site where you can view, print paid receipts, and pay taxes via credit card, PayPal, or e-check.
 There is a convenience fee for using this service.
-You may also visit www.stanlytax.com

 Question 3: May I use a credit or debit card to pay my taxes?